DigiScore/neoscore/doc/core_concepts/document_tree.rst

 Parents and Coordinates
 -----------------------

 Every object has a 2D **position** in the document, and this position is always measured relative to the object's parent.
 In neoscore coordinates, the X-axis increases to the right and the Y-axis increases downward.
 Every object must be given a parent when created; for convenience ``parent=None`` may be given as a shorthand for the first page.
-Coordinates are expressed in :obj:`units <neoscore.core.units>`, typically in 2D :obj:`.Point`\ s, which can usually be given as ``(x, y)`` tuples.

 .. rendered-example::